 Arrival in Punta Arenas

-El Tepual Airport - After breakfast at the hotel, and depending on the flight schedule, there is free time until the transfer to the airport.
+El Tepual Airport - After breakfast at the hotel and depending on the flight schedule, travelers have free time until they are picked up for the airport transfer.

-Punta Arenas - Arrival at Punta Arenas, where a driver will be waiting to transport travelers to their selected hotel.
+Punta Arenas - Upon arrival in Punta Arenas, a driver will be waiting to transport travelers to their selected hotel.
 The rest of the day is free.

 Punta Arenas City Tour